Bert5580/Bank_Loans/README.md

   - Players can visit NPCs to apply for loans.
 - **Dynamic Loan Configurations**
   - Adjustable interest rates, credit requirements, and repayment amounts.
+- **qb-target Compatibility**
+  - Interact with NPCs using qb-target.
 - **Multi-Language Support**
   - Locales available for translations.
 - **Debug Mode**